mechatroner/vscode_rainbow_csv/rbql_core/README.md

 * Supports input tables with inconsistent number of fields per record
 * Allows to generate result sets with variable number of fields per record e.g. by using split() function and unpack operator (Python) / destructuring assignment (JS)
 * UPDATE is a special case of SELECT query - this prevents accidental data loss
-* No need to use FROM statement - the table name is defined by the context.
+* No need to use FROM statement when the table name is defined by the context.
 This improves query typing speed and allows immediate autocomplete for variables inside SELECT statement (in traditional SQL engines autocomplete will not work until you write FROM statement, which goes after SELECT statement)
 * SELECT, WHERE, ORDER BY, and other statements can be rearranged in any way you like
 * Supports EXCEPT statement
 * Provides a fully-functional client-side browser demo application